 Peter Bassano conducts the Royal College of Music Symphony Orchestra in Berlioz's Symphonie fantastique with standing upper strings as it was first performed.

 In Great Britain, he has conducted at the Royal Festival Hall in the Royal Philharmonic Orchestra's International Series and at the Royal Albert Hall in a BBC Promenade Concert and at Symphony Hall, Birmingham.
-In addition he has made several Festival appearances at Chester, Greenwich, Nottingham, the Three Choirs (Worcester Cathedral), as well as performances abroad with the Helsinki Philharmonic, Royal Danish Academy Symphony and Royal Oman Symphony.
+In addition he has made several Festival appearances at Aldburgh, Chester, Greenwich, Nottingham, the Three Choirs (Worcester Cathedral), as well as performances abroad with the Cascais Chamber Orchestra, the Corelli Chamber Orchestra, the Helsinki Philharmonic, Mexican State Symphony Orchestra, Royal Danish Academy Symphony and Royal Oman Symphony.

 He has conducted a number of concerts with the RCM Chamber Choir (including the first performance in modern times of Beethoven's Trauerklange), introduced a standing RCM Symphony Orchestra to an historically aware performance of Berlioz [view video] and directed the Baroque Orchestra in performances of three of Bach's Brandenberg Concertos at Buckingham Palace.
 In January 1995 he was one of the first conductors to appear at the newly built Paris concert hall, Cité de la Musique.
 He returned to this major Paris venue in July 1998 to conduct two concerts with the Grimethorpe Colliery Band to ecstatic reviews and high profile TV coverage.

 Peter Bassano with the Hong Kong Conservatoire Wind Orchestra